Hathaway-Shan/leetcodeProblems/README.md

 ## Lessons Learned

 1. **Number** and **parseInt** only have about 15 digits of decimal precision.
-   If the number you're dealing with is larger than that you'll need to find a different tactic.
+   If the number you're dealing with is larger than that you'll probably need to use **BigInt**, or do an array operation from the back that effects only a small portion.

 2. **Objects** and **Arrays** cannot be compared with === or == even if their contents are identical do it in a loop or something.

+3. **ReGex** is almost always a mistake.
+If you're about to use Regex think for a moment if you could accomplish the same objective with a combination of **split()** and **join()**.

 ## One Liners